alexvaua/scripts/security/AWS_security_recom.md

 ### 4. Network Security

 - **VPC Security**: Utilize Virtual Private Cloud (VPC) to isolate your AWS resources.
 Implement security groups and network access control lists (NACLs) to control inbound and outbound traffic, prevent using the default VPC.
-- **Bastion Hosts**: Use ssm instead of bastion hosts for secure SSH access to instances in private subnets.

 ### 5. Utilize AWS Security Services